RahulModak74/working_agents/README.md

 1. **Tool Integration (40% parity)** - No built-in integration with external tools, APIs, or services.
 LangChain provides dozens of pre-built tool connections.

 2. **Vector Storage (0% parity)** - No vector embedding or semantic search capabilities, which are essential for RAG workflows in LangChain.
+But we have incldued SQLite instead so anyone can understand the underlying working of Agents.
+Switching to Vector database is easy once the concepts are clear.
+Yet ready for production use cases in target zone.

 3. **Advanced Chain Types (30% parity)** - Missing specialized patterns like MapReduce, summarization chains, or extraction chains.